 Once John's parents and siblings arrived, he likely helped his father with the build of the first family home at Lot 7 Con 1 W Zorra just north of Rayside.
 Once the family was settled around 1845, he set about obtaining his own farm for himself and his spouse.
-Spouse Alice Richardson was born in Dunbar, Ont. near Cornwall or Ancaster, near Dundas in 1825.
+Spouse Alice Richardson was born in Dunbar, Ont. near Dundas in 1825.
 Her sister was born in Ancaster so that would likely be the best guess.
 Her father was George Richardson, a farmer in Scarborough.
 He was born in 1879 in Northumberland, England.
 Her mother was Ellen Armstrong from the Scottish Highlands.
 Ellen was 20 years younger than her husband.
 She was 18 when she birthed oldest child Alice.

 On 6th of March, 1848 and registered 5th of May, John Jr. took possession of 100 acres of Lot 5 Con 4 N Oxford (it appears to read north 1⁄2 on the document) from Charles Hampton Turner.
+By 1861, 60 Of the 100 acres were cleared and 40 acres were grain and roots crops and orchards.
 This 100-acre parcel of land is diagonally opposite his sister Maria Seldon's farm at Lot 7 Con 3 and they were slightly more than half a kilometer apart.
 Close by farms also included the Chapman family.
 Thomas Chapman would marry John's niece Elizabeth Seldon.
 The farm carried many mortgages and transactions until October of 1893 when John's estate transferred ownership to youngest son Richard Seldon Elliott a month after John's September 1893 death.
 The present-day location of the property is now called Hammondview Farms.